-If you are involved with your local community shop or co-operative pub and would like to talk to people from similar enterprises on a national scale, the Facebook networking groups are ideal for you.
+If you are involved with your local community shop or community pub and would like to talk to people from similar enterprises on a national scale, the Facebook networking groups are ideal for you.
 We know that a lot of our members would like somewhere to discuss ideas together, in a friendly and safe environment, so the community shop and co-operative pub online networking groups are the perfect opportunity.

 You can access the group wherever you are, at any time of the day, so we envisage this being your first port of call to get a quick answer to your question.
 This could be on food storage guidelines, producing a poll to see what times other community-owned shops / pubs are open on a Sunday or just simply how to contact someone about EPOS.
 It is open to anyone involved in a community shop or co-operative pub, you do not have to be a member of Plunkett Foundation.